 Mike has has been writing for KML since June 2014, and has been head writer for several shows.
-Seeing actors perform his work and hearing it make the audience laugh for the first time had a profound impact on Mike, so much so that he quit his job in tech in order to pursue comedy full time.
-He will be forever grateful to Killing My Lobster for giving him that feeling, and it is his goal as a teacher to help other writers experience it.
+Seeing actors perform his work and hearing it make the audience laugh for the first time had a profound impact on Mike, so much so that he quit his job in tech in order to pursue comedy full time (don't worry, he's gainfully employed again).
+He will be forever grateful to Killing My Lobster for giving him that opportunity to make strangers laugh, and it is his goal as a teacher to help other writers experience it.

 Mike's upcoming classes: